flow-storm/flow-storm-debugger/Readme.md

 You can use `flow-storm.api/cli-run` to instrument and then run entire codebases from the command line.

-Lets say we want to instrument and run the entire clojurescript compilere codebase.
+Lets say we want to instrument and run the entire clojurescript compiler codebase.

 Given you can compile and run a cljs file, like :